Pilar Gonzalbo Aizpuru: Biography

 Dr. Gonzalbo's interests focus on topics related to cultural history: family, women, education, daily life and feelings.
 Her nine books of personal authorship refer to them and more than twenty as editor or coordinator of collective works in which she has worked together with the group that has collaborated for more than two decades in the seminar on the history of everyday life.

-She is the author, editor and coordinator of a series of books and numerous articles and book chapters in which she addresses the subject of history, mainly in the colonial period.
-His works include the series "History of daily life in Mexico" published by the Fondo de Cultura Económica and El Colegio de México in five volumes, with the collaboration of leading specialists on the subject.
+She was the author, editor and coordinator of a series of books and numerous articles and book chapters in which she addresses the subject of history, mainly in the colonial period.
+Her works include the series "History of daily life in Mexico" published by Fondo de Cultura Económica and El Colegio de México in five volumes, with the collaboration of leading specialists on the subject.